WTFAcademy/WTF-Cairo/20_Preserve/readme.md

 ## Summary

-In this chapter, we outlined several techniques in Cairo for manipulating data without transferring its ownership.
+In this chapter, we outlined several techniques in Cairo for manipulating data while preserving its ownership.
 This is crucial for maintaining data integrity and efficiency in your programs.